-- (1) There is a recursive enumeration of the finitely generated residually free groups: each is given by a finite set X that generates a full subdirect product in a finite direct product of limit groups $\Gamma_1 \times \cdots \times \Gamma_n$. - (2) One can extract from (1) a recursive enumeration of the finitely generated residually free groups with trivial centre (those for which each Γ_i is non-abelian), and a complementary enumeration of those with non-trivial centre. - (3) The subsequence of (1) consisting of those groups that are finitely presentable is recursively enumerable (Theorem 7.13). - (4) The subsequence of (3) consisting of those finitely presented residually free groups with trivial (resp. non-trivial) centre is recursively enumerable.
+(1) There is a recursive enumeration of the finitely generated residually free groups S = sgp(X): each is given by a finite set X

+- that generates a full subdirect product in a finite direct product of limit groups $\Gamma_1 \times \cdots \times \Gamma_n$. - (2) One can extract from (1) a recursive enumeration of the finitely generated residually free groups with trivial centre (those for which each Γ_i is non-abelian), and a complementary enumeration of those with non-trivial centre. - (3) The subsequence of (1) consisting of those S that are finitely presentable is recursively enumerable (cf. Theorem 7.8). - (4) The subsequences of (3) consisting of those finitely presented residually free groups with trivial (resp. non-trivial) centre are recursively enumerable, as are the corresponding subsequences of the enumeration in Theorem 7.8.

-7.5.
+7.4.
 Partial results on the isomorphism problem.
 Suppose we are given two finite presentations of residually free groups G and H. Can we decide algorithmically whether or not $G \cong H$?